10 Things to Do in Cádiz in Winter

 Flamenco is the typical dance of Andalusia and an essential element of Cadiz folklore.
 If you travel to Cadiz in February you can participate in the Jerez de la Frontera Festival, which lasts approximately two weeks each year and includes flamenco shows, dance classes, workshops and artist conferences.

-The main stage of the Jerez de la Frontera Flamenco Festival is set up in the Villamarta Theater, but there are also activities in other parts of the city such as the Sala Compañía, the Atalaya Museum and the Sala Paúl.
+The main stage of the Jerez de la Frontera Flamenco Festival is set up at the Villamarta Theater, but there are also activities in other parts of the city such as the Sala Compañía, the Atalaya Museum and the Sala Paúl.
 Each edition includes performances by established artists and others making their debut.

 The Flamenco Festival fulfills a social function in Andalusia for the promotion of typical customs and also includes other activities such as courses of bulerías, soleá dance techniques, and compases, palmas and castanets.
 If you plan to visit Cadiz in winter you can participate in the courses or simply attend the flamenco shows.